Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective: Related Work

-\paragraph{Poisoned Model Detection.} Existing work has also studied how to detect if a given model itself is backdoored.
-The most recent technique is to utilize a meta-classifier trained on various benign and backdoored models \cite{xu2019detecting}, and this defense is shown to perform well under minimal knowledge of the attack strategy.
-Another popular class of techniques is based on reconstructing the trigger from the model parameters and then performs detection based on the reconstructed triggers~\cite{wang2019neuralcleanse, chen2019deepinspect,guo2019tabor}.
-However, their trigger reconstruction algorithm often assumes that the true trigger is patched locally to a clean image, making them ineffective for smooth triggers proposed in this paper.
-Our work contributes to these backdoored model detections by demonstrating that these techniques should be updated with models that are backdoored with smooth triggers.
+Existing work has also explored an approach of discerning if a given model is backdoored.
+The most recent technique uses a meta-classifier trained on various benign and backdoored models, and it works well even under attack-agnostic situations \cite{xu2019detecting}.
+Other popular techniques include \cite{wang2019neuralcleanse}, \cite{chen2019deepinspect}, and \cite{guo2019tabor}, are based on reconstructing the trigger from model parameters and performs detection based on the reconstructed triggers.
+However, they are ineffective for smooth triggers as their reconstruction algorithm often assumes the true trigger is patched locally to a clean image.
+Our work contributes to this line by demonstrating that these techniques can be further improved by incorporating models that attacked with smooth triggers.

-\paragraph{Attack Invalidation.} Another approach to mitigate backdoor attacks is to prevent backdoor attacks from taking effect.
+\paragraph{Attack Invalidation.} Another approach of mitigating backdoor attacks is to prevent backdoor attacks from taking effect.
 One way to achieve this is by training an ensemble of models and take a majority vote of their predictions~\cite{levine2020deep, jia2020intrinsic, jia2021certified}.
 Other techniques include using differential private training algorithm~\cite{du2019robust}, and various input preprocessing~\cite{liu2017neural} and data augmentation~\cite{borgnia2020strong,zeng2020deepsweep} methods to invalidate backdoors in the model or triggers in the samples.
 Our work is complementary to this line of work as frequency analysis provides a simple yet effective way to screen the backdoor data and further enhance defensive techniques' robustness to backdoor attacks.